Analysis: Projecting the Seahawks’ 53-man roster following preseason loss to Colts

 The calls on roster spots didn't get any easier at some positions following Thursday night's game.

-The Seahawks’ preseason opener is in the books, such as it was, a 19-17 loss to the Colts in which Russell Wilson and the first-team offense looked sharp but much of the rest of the night was a little ragtag.
+The Seahawks’ exhibition opener is in the books, such as it was, a 19-17 loss to the Colts in which Russell Wilson and the first-team offense looked sharp but much of the rest of the night was a little ragtag.
 Seattle was outgained 265-195, managing just 59 yards on 24 plays in the second half while committing 10 penalties (and 12 for the game).

 But with at least one game now to go on, here is our latest projection of what Seattle’s initial 53-man roster could look like.